Therapeutic and other hoaxes

 homosexual orientation, to heterosexuality.
 Electric shocks, frontal

-lobotomies, and castration have been used in the past; we use more humane
+lobotomies, and castration have been used in the past.
+More humane

-methods today.
+methods are used today.
 Rather than messing around with victim's bodies, therapists

-mess with their heads.
+mess with their minds.
 But the results are still the same.
 It appears to be

 almost a totally useless form of therapy.
 It has been condemned by all the